How does locate frequency for PocketFinder+ work?

 Putting It All Together

 When not moving, the PocketFinder+ will go into a "sleep" power conservation mode until it recognizes movement and wakes up.
 Upon waking, default setting for a PocketFinder+ is 3 minutes of active locate time followed by 10 minutes of rest.
 When trying to locate, the device will first try to connect with the GPS Satellite Network and will begin capturing location data.
 If it has accuracy data within 15m it will begin to transmit location points that are displayed on the map and will continue to locate for up to 3 minutes.
 These locates are typically 10-20 seconds apart.
 If during this period of locates a location point is considered not accurate our servers will "filter it" and not display that locate.
-Because it may take only a few seconds to connect to "Good" GPS location data and other times 60 seconds, the number of locates displayed may very.
+Because it may take only a few seconds to connect to "Good" GPS location data and other times 60 seconds, the number of locates displayed may vary.

 With the default 3 minute wireless connections, if your PocketFinder+ can connect to the GPS Satellite Network, you will see multiple locates 10-20 seconds apart every 10 minutes.
-If it can only connect to Wi-Fi or Cell ID location services, you will see 1 locate every approx. 10 minutes.
-Smaller interval settings including constant locates are available.